Green Fee Committee

 The Leona MicroFarm, UT Austin's second student-run community garden, hosted workdays this fall and plans to begin planting this spring.
 View their blog and learn more about their progress.
 You can also watch a video about the community gardens produced by the Green Fee and the Environmental Science Institute.

 As recently reported in the Daily Texan, the Department of Chemistry and Biochemistry is leading a pilot project to recycle hard-mold foam packaging from university labs.
 Pilot projects like this one help the university work out the logistics of a larger-scale recycling effort.
 Photo Credit: Chelsea Purghan.

 - 2012-2013 projects, full list [pdf]

 The membership of the GFC is established by Student Government resolution AR 7 (April, 2010) and consists of:

-- one staff member appointed by the Office of Student Affairs
+- one staff member appointed by the Office of Student Affairs, and

 The charge of the GFC is made jointly by the Vice President for Student Affairs, Dr. Juan Gonzalez and Vice President for University Operations, Dr. Patricia Clubb.
-The initial charge is derived from state legislation, student government resolutions, and The University of Texas System guidance as follows:
+The initial charge is derived from the state legislation, student government resolutions, and UT System guidance as follows:

-The University of Texas at Austin Green Fee Committee is a student-majority committee charged with managing and reporting on funds generated by an environmental services student fee that may be allocated toward a) efficiency improvement projects for existing infrastructure, environmental improvements through services related to recycling, energy efficiency and renewable energy, transportation, employment, product purchasing, planning and maintenance, and irrigation; b) matching funds already established for student internships, scholarships and research grants; and c) any other environmental initiative proposed by university students, faculty or staff.
+The UT Austin Green Fee Committee is a student-majority committee charged with managing and reporting on: a) funds generated by an environmental services student fee that may be allocated toward efficiency improvement projects for existing infrastructure, environmental improvements through services related to recycling, energy efficiency and renewable energy, transportation, employment, product purchasing, planning and maintenance, and irrigation; b) toward matching funds already established for student internships, scholarships and research grants; and c) toward any other environmental initiative proposed by university students, faculty or staff.